-Every household contains them, but few think of preserving them in neat and convenient shape; you can have them bound in any style, and at any expense you may decide on, at The Deseret News.
+Every household contains them, but few think of preserving them in next and convenient shape: you ean have them bound in any style, and at any expense you may decide on, at The Deseret News.

-ELKS' EXCURSION.
+ELES' EXCURSION.

 Elks' third annual excursion to Cali-fornia, Feb.
-8. For information, tickets and reservations, see A. W. Raybould. secretary, 'phones 47, Elks' club, Salt Lake
+8. For information, tickets and reservations, see A. W. Raybould, secretary, 'phones 47, Elks' club, Sait take

-WHO DOE NOT READ THE SATURDAY NEW )
+WHO DOE NOT READ THE PATUPDAY NEW

-It is only two dollars a year, and is id on most of the door site s of the hald on most city and suburba every Saturday after-
+It is only two dollars a year, and is laid on most of the door stells of the city and subarbs every Saturday after-noon.